jhonatanMD/product-ranking-service/README.md

 This project is a service built with **Spring Boot 3.4+** and **Java 21**.
 It uses a hexagonal architecture organized into three main modules: **Application**, **Domain**, and **Infrastructure**.
 This service calculates a score for each product based on the provided criteria (such as sales units and stock ratio) and returns the products ranked by the calculated score.

+## Requirements:
+Make sure the following programs and dependencies are installed:

+1. Docker

+2. Java 21

+3. Maven

 ## Architecture

 The hexagonal architecture has been chosen to promote separation of concerns and facilitate code maintainability and scalability.
 The modules are organized as follows: